 # RPC bulk-edit

-The bulk-edit operation can be used to modify multiple configuration subtrees under multiple target nodes from the 'uniconfig', 'templates' or 'unistore' topology (the same list of modifications are applied to all listed target nodes).
-The bulk-edit operation is executed atomically - either all modifications are applied on all target nodes successfully, or the operation fails and the configuration is not touched in the UniConfig transaction.
+The operation is executed atomically so that either all modifications are applied on all target nodes successfully, or the operation fails and the configuration is not touched in the UniConfig transaction.
 This RPC also benefits from parallel processing of changes per target node.

 RPC bulk-edit